Jump to recipe →

 • Replace the flour with gluten-free all-purpose baking flour to make a gluten-free orange cake.

-• Replace the vanilla extract in the cake batter and the glaze with almond extract to create a wonderful orange almond cake.
-Sprinkle the cake with a few toasted sliced almonds for the perfect finishing touch.
+• Use almond extract in place of vanilla extract in the cake batter and glaze.
+It adds a wonderful nutty flavor.
+Then, sprinkle the cake with a few toasted sliced almonds for the perfect finishing touch!

 How to Make Orange Cake

-1. Prep your equipment: Preheat the oven to 350ºF and then prepare the cake pan by spraying it with baking spray and dusting it with flour.
+1. Prep your equipment: Preheat the oven to 350 degrees Fahrenheit.
+Then, grease a springform pan with cooking spray, and dust the inside with flour.

-2. Beat the eggs: Beat the eggs and sugar until they are thick and fluffy.
-Use a paddle attachment on a stand mixer or a hand blender to mix the eggs.
+2. Beat the eggs: Beat the eggs and sugar until they are light and fluffy.
+Use a paddle attachment on a stand mixer or a hand mixer to beat the eggs.

-3. Add the dries: Add the sifted flour and baking powder to the bowl with the eggs and mix until smooth.
-Add the softened butter and blend again.
+3. Add the dry ingredients: Add the sifted flour and baking powder to the bowl with the eggs, and mix until smooth.
+Add the softened butter, and blend again mixing the batter until smooth.

 4. Puree the orange: Puree the whole orange, vanilla, and Greek yogurt in a blender until smooth.
-Try to make it as smooth and lump-free as possible.
-Mix the orange puree into the cake batter and stir until smooth.
+Try to make it as smooth and lump-free as possible!
+Then, mix the orange puree into the flour mixture, stirring until smooth.

-5. Bake the cake: Pour the orange cake batter into the floured pan and bake the cake for one hour.
-Once baked, let the cake cool in the pan for about 20 minutes before flipping it out of the pan and placing it on a tray or plate.
+5. Bake the cake: Pour the batter into the floured pan, and bake the cake for one hour.
+A toothpick inserted into the center should come out clean.
+Once baked, let the cake cool in the pan for about 20 minutes.
+Then, flip it onto a cooling rack to cool completely.

 Quick Tip